Pin-and-lug cipher machine with irregular stepping

 cycle, as a result of which it became easier to break.
 Unwitting

-users could easily select a weak setting.
+users could easily select a weak key.
 For this reason, the CX-52

-was never adopted for use by the US Army and NATO.
+was never adopted for use by the US Army and by NATO.

 This version was marketed by Crypto AG as the improved – more secure –